MolSSI-Education/cpp_programming/01-13-numpy-intro.md

 {: .output}

 ~~~
+# Adding two lists results in list concatenation
-first_atom + translation_vector
+second_coordinate + translation_vector
 ~~~
 {: .language-python}

 ~~~
-[-0.11263625932560001, 1.385093082507, -0.8842035145736, 0.1, -0.1, 0]
+[0, 0, 1.122462048309373, 0.1, -0.1, 0]
 ~~~
 {: .output}

 When you use the `+` with two lists, it results in list concatenation, or the second list being appended to the end of the first.
+Element-wise operation is not possible on standard Python lists.
+You must use `for` loops to iterature through them.

 > ## Concatenating NumPy arrays
-> If you wanted to concatenate the two where `oxygen_coordinate` was a numpy array, you could have done so with the `np.concatenate` function.
+> If you wanted to concatenate the two numpy arrays, you could have done so with the `np.concatenate` function.
 {: .callout}

-You can add two arrays together, multiply arrays by scalars, or do element-wise multiplcation of arrays.

-For example, you can multiply two numpy arrays to get their element-wise product.
-This means that given two vectors `a = np.array([a0, a1, a2])` and `b = np.array([b0, b1, b2])`, `a * b = [a0*b0, a1*a1, a2*b2]`.

-In contrast, if `a` and `b` were lists, you would get an error.
+Element wise operations work with multiplication and division as well.

 > ## Check your understanding
 > Consider the variable definitions for `a1` and `a2`.
 What does each print statement result in?